otaciliolacerda/auto-config-js/CONTRIBUTING.md

 ## Reporting Issues

-If you have found what you think is a bug, please [file an issue](https://github.com/otaciliolacerda/auto-config-js/issues/new). **PLEASE NOTE:** Issues that are identified as implementation questions or non-issues will be immediately closed and redirected to [Github Discussions](https://github.com/otaciliolacerda/auto-config-js/discussions)
+If you have found what you think is a bug, please [file an issue](https://github.com/otaciliolacerda/auto-config-js/issues/new).

 ## Suggesting new features